 Sec.
 6.1: “Authentic” material means material that is handmade in a traditional manner with tradition materials by the proper cultural members or artists.
 Exceptions will be defined in the vetting guidelines addendum.

 Sec.
 6.2: An “Authentic Tribal Art Dealer” is an individual, partnership or Association actively engaged in buying and selling Authentic Tribal Art and Artifacts.

 Section 7: Voting Rights

 Sec.
 7: Each Full Member of the Association shall be entitled to one vote on all matters coming before any meeting of the members of the Association.

 Sec 7.1: Associate Members, Museum Members and Auction House Members are welcome to attend general meetings but shall not have the right to vote on matters of the Association.

 Section 8: Procedure for Election to Full Membership

 Each candidate for full membership must apply by completing an application and in addition, submit a recommendation from two Full Members who have been such members for two years.
-The name of the applicant and the name of the recommending members shall be circulated among the Members, who shall have fourteen days to comment on the application.
+The name of the applicant and the name of the recommending members shall be circulated via email among the Members, who shall have fourteen days to comment on the application.
 After fourteen days, all relevant information and Member comments shall be reviewed by the Board for a final decision to be made within a reasonable period of time.
 If no objections to the application are received from any Member, the application will require a simple majority of Board Member votes to be accepted.
 If any objections to the application are received, the application will require passage by 85% of the Board Members to be accepted.
 First year’s dues/fees shall be submitted with the application.

 Section 9: Individuality of Membership

 Membership in the Association is personal to the Member and cannot be assigned, encumbered, devised, passed, sold or in any other manner transferred, directly or indirectly, to another individual or any business entity.